psalmodia/service-builder/liturgy.typ

 #music("./images/Amen.svg")

-= FIRST ANTIPHON
+#section[FIRST ANTIPHON]

-#pad(x: 1em, text(0.8em)[
+// #pad(x: 1em, text(0.8em)[
-_The verses prior to each refrain are intoned._
+// _The verses prior to each refrain are intoned._
+//

-_These verses are the standard Psalm verses appointed for a regular Sunday; but note that the appointed Psalm verses may change for special feasts or if a non-Sunday Liturgy._
+// _These verses are the standard Psalm verses appointed for a regular Sunday; but note that the appointed Psalm verses may change for special feasts or if a non-Sunday Liturgy._
-])
+// ])

 PEOPLE